hmcts/darts-api/README.md

 Please see the separate [Dev environment](https://tools.hmcts.net/confluence/display/DMP/Dev+environment) page on confluence for details.

 This repo contains overrides for the default dev environment configuration.
-For more details see the  [Dev overrides README](charts-dev-overrides/README.md), within the `charts-dev-overrides` directory.
+For more details see the  [Dev chart overrides README](charts-dev-overrides/README.md), within the `charts-dev-overrides` directory.

 ## License